-A roadside assistance invoice is sent to customers on a monthly, bi-yearly, or yearly basis to collect payment in exchange for emergency vehicle-related services and discounts that are accessible at any time by the customer.
+A roadside assistance invoice is sent to customers on a monthly, bi-yearly, or yearly basis to collect payment in exchange for emergency vehicle-related services and discounts.
 Programs are mainly offered through automotive insurance companies, vehicle manufacturers, and private companies.

 What is Roadside Assistance?